-June 15th 2004 the former chief Brigadier General Bertil Bjäre cut the ribbon and declared the initiation of Ängelholms Flygmuseum together with the ( the Comrade Association ) F 10 Kamratförening’s members, sponsors and especially invited people.
+June 15th 2004 the former chief Brigadier General Bertil Bjäre cut the ribbon and declared the inauguration of Ängelholms Flygmuseum together with the ( the Comrade Association F 10 Kamratförening’s ) members, sponsors and especially invited people.
 June 19th the museum opened to the public.
 About 7 000 visitors came the first summer, and nowadays the museum has about 20.000 visitors per year.

-The museum shows 10 airplanes, from J 22 to JAS 39 Gripen, that all have been active within the Wing.
+The museum displays 10 airplanes, from J 22 to JAS 39 Gripen, that all have been active within the Wing.

 You can also try sitting in a Draken cabin or flying a Draken simulator (please see flight simulators).

-The museum also shows engines, flight safety equipment, flight radios, associated equipments, meteorology, ground defenses, underground command center and a “secret” mountain cavern with battle command center.
+The museum also displays engines, flight safety equipment, flight radios, associated equipments, meteorology, ground defenses, underground command center and a “secret” mountain cavern with battle command center.

-More pictures and videos on the swedish section – MEDIA
+More pictures and videos in the swedish section – MEDIA

 You may immerse yourself further by visiting the Comrade Association’s homepage: HERE